adrenallen/EasyLeaderboard-Godot/README.md

 ### [Speed Blocks](https://garrettmakesgames.itch.io/speed-blocks)
 Shows highest scores along with metadata about each score like max multiplier, total blocks placed, and average time to place a block.

+This game also uses  metadata from the gameplay with a custom validator to prevent cheating!

 ### [Glitch Sweeper](https://garrettmakesgames.itch.io/glitch-sweeper)
 Shows top 10 fastest times to clear the board